• Skip to primary navigation

 • Place the butter and milk in a microwave-safe container and heat until the milk is lukewarm.
 The butter doesn’t need to be completely melted.
 It will get kneaded into the flour as you mix.
 It should just be nice and soft.

-• Add the warmed milk and butter to the flour along with the egg and apple puree.
-Mix with a spatula to combine everything together.
+• Add the warmed milk and butter to the flour with the egg and apple puree.
+Mix with a spatula to combine everything.

-• Tip out onto a work surface and knead for at least 10 minutes until it becomes smooth and elastic.
+• Tip it onto a work surface and knead for at least 10 minutes until it becomes smooth and elastic.
 The longer you knead, the better the texture of the buns will be.

 • If you have an electric stand mixer, with a dough hook, you can use this to knead the dough instead.
 This will take about 5 minutes at medium speed.